faberjs/faber-demo/README.md

 # Faber demo

-This is a demonstration boilerplate for testing [Faber.js](https://github.com/faberjs/faber-cli).
+This is a demonstration boilerplate for testing [Faber CLI](https://github.com/faberjs/faber-cli).

 ## Features

-- Demostrates the basics of Faber, with a minimal boilerplate;
+- Demostrates the basics of Faber with a minimal boilerplate;
 - Have a pre-populated `README.md` file for the new project.

 ## How to use